danielp375/Comparing-Python-Flavours/README.md

 <br />

-# Step3: Usimg Anaconda on Jupyter labs
+# Step3: Using Anaconda on Jupyter labs
 The third approach uses Jupyter labs to execute the program.
 This approach took the least time of 0.03 seconds.
 <br />